NC3-LU/cases_web/documentation.md

 * bootstrap-theme.min.css

+* jquery.touchSwipe.min.js

 <h4>Home</h4>

 This layout is for the page "**Home**".
 This page displays a carousel, the list of the different categories, as

-Articles, Publications, Knowhow, and on the left we have a Twitter plugin.
+Articles, Publications, Knowhow, and on the right we have a Twitter plugin.

 <h4>Page</h4>